 Saltwater fishing uses heavier rods and they come in corrosion-resistant materials.
 Your best onshore saltwater rods are usually lightweight spinning rods and will allow you to cast a long distance into the ocean.
 These rods are made from graphite or carbon fiber, so you get great sensitivity on bites from sheepshead and spotted sea trout.
-Offshore saltwater rods are made for big fish and heavy tackle.
+Offshore saltwater rods are made for big fish and heavy tackle secured with a pair of fishing pliers.
 They are shorter and stiffer than the onshore types, and come in different types depending on how you are fishing, such as vertical jigging, trolling or deep dropping.

 You may instead decide on what type of fishing rod you want based on the reel type and bait you like best.
 The reel types are bait-casting reels, spinning reels, spin casting reels, fly-fishing reels, spinning fixed-spool reels, center pin reels and the open face-spinning reel.
 The spinning fixed spool reel is made for casting very light lures or artificial flies.
 The center pin reel allows you to cast great distances, and the bracket on it allows you to rotate it by up to 90 degrees for casting.
 The fly reel is quite simple: you strip the line off the reel with one hand and cast with the other while fly-fishing.